stashed/docs/docs/setup/install/enterprise.md

 # Install Stash Enterprise Edition

 Stash Enterprise edition is the open core version of [Stash](https://github.com/stashed/stash).
-It comes with all the functionalities of Stash Community edition as well as some advanced features such as [Database-Backup](/docs/addons/), [Auto-Backup](/docs/guides/auto-backup/overview.md), [Batch Backup](/docs/guides/batch-backup/overview.md), and [Local Backend](/docs/guides/backends/local.md) support, etc. A full features comparison between Stash Enterprise Edition and community version can be found [here](/docs/concepts/what-is-stash/overview.md).
+It comes with all the functionalities of Stash Community edition as well as some advanced features such as [Database Backup](/docs/guides/addons/overview.md), [Auto-Backup](/docs/guides/auto-backup/overview.md), [Batch Backup](/docs/guides/batch-backup/overview.md), and [Local Backend](/docs/guides/backends/local.md) support, etc. A full features comparison between Stash Enterprise Edition and community version can be found [here](/docs/concepts/what-is-stash/overview.md).

 If you are willing to try Stash Enterprise Edition, you can grab a **30 days trial** license from [here](https://license-issuer.appscode.com/?p=stash-enterprise).

-## Prerequisites to intall Stash
+## Prerequisites

 - Kubernetes cluster: You need to have a running Kubernetes cluster.
-Stash is compatible with any Kubernetes cluster with version `1.12` or greater.
+Stash is compatible with any Kubernetes cluster with version `1.16` or greater.
-- Extended API server support: Your cluster needs to be compatible with API server extension to run Stash.
+- Extended API server support: Your cluster needs to be compatible with the Kubernetes API  server extension to run Stash.
-- Webhook support: Stash uses webhook for it's job.
-Your cluster has to support webhook for running Stash.
+- Webhook support: Stash uses webhook for doing a few specific tasks like sending notifications to users.
+Your cluster has to support webhook for performing such tasks through Stash.
-- RBAC permission: Stash needs some RBAC permissions.
-You can find the list of the required RBAC permission [here](/docs/guides/security/rbac.md)
+- RBAC permission: Stash operator needs some RBAC permissions on your cluster.
+You can find the list of the required RBAC permissions [here](/docs/guides/security/rbac.md).
 - Cluster specific requirements: Stash needs some cluster specific permissions in some cases.
-For example, you can find the requirements for GKE cluster [here](/docs/setup/install/troubleshoting.md/#installing-in-gke-cluster)
+For example, the requirements for GKE cluster is [here](/docs/setup/install/troubleshoting.md/#installing-in-gke-cluster).
-- NFS volume customization: It you are willing to use NFS volume as a backened, you need to customize the Stash installation like [here](/docs/setup/install/troubleshoting.md/#configuring-network-volume-accessor)
+- NFS volume: If you are willing to use NFS volume as a backend, you need to customize the Stash installation like [here](/docs/setup/install/troubleshoting.md/#configuring-network-volume-accessor).

 ## Get a Trial License